 - Oracle/Sun Java

-You can exclude single devices, predefined groups like "Servers" and "Computers" or use your own custom defined groups to exclude machines that you do not wish to have patches applied automatically.
+You can exclude single devices, predefined groups like "Servers" and "Computers" or use your own custom defined groups to exclude machines that you do not wish to have patches applied to automatically.

 Patch systems instantly

 You can instruct a specific device to download and install all missing patches.
 You can also instantly update all devices missing that specific high threat vulnerability, you from time to time hear about in the media.
 In short you can quickly update devices and avoid waiting for the regular scheduled patch job.

 To patch all devices missing a specific update navigate to "Vulnerability" -> "Software" and then filter the list to display the vulnerability you wish to apply.